-UOW’s Disability Services team will be at Open Day with information on support services for students.
 All of UOW lecture theatres and class rooms are accessible by ramps and elevators.
-UOW staff will be on hand all day if you need help accessing any area, just look out for a red UOW shirt.
+UOW staff will be on hand all day if you need help accessing any area.
+For more information, you can contact our Disability Services Team.

 - I am interested in postgraduate study.
 Can I attend UOW Open Day?

 Absolutely.
-There will be a dedicated postgraduate booth inside the Uni Hall, and faculty members will be more than happy to answer any postgraduate questions you have.
+There will be a dedicated postgraduate booth inside the Uni Hall, and faculty staff will be more than happy to answer any postgraduate questions you have.